Pink lady (cocktail): History

-The exact origin of the pink lady is not known for sure.
-Occasionally its invention is attributed to the interior architect and prominent society figure Elsie de Wolfe (1865–1950), but the recipe associated with her nevertheless clearly differs from the common recipes for the pink lady.
+The exact origin of the pink lady is unknown.
+Its invention is attributed to the interior architect and prominent society figure Elsie de Wolfe (1865–1950), but the recipe associated with her differs from the common recipes for the pink lady.
 The name of the cocktail itself is sometimes said to be taken from the 1911 Broadway musical by Ivan Caryll of the same name, or named in the honour of its star Hazel Dawn who was known as "The Pink Lady".
 During the prohibition era (1920–1933) the cocktail was already widely known.
 In those years it was a popular drink at the Southern Yacht Club in New Orleans, where it was offered under the name pink shimmy as well.
 Its recipe was due to Armond Schroeder, an assistant manager at the club.
 The popularity of the pink lady might partially be explained by the frequently poor quality of gin during the prohibition era, due to which there was a need to mask the gin's bad taste.

 At the latest in the 1930s the pink lady started to acquire the image of a typical "female" or "girly" drink due to its name and sweet creamy flavor usually associated with a woman's taste in publications like Esquire's Handbook for Hosts (1949).
 It is said of the Hollywood star and sex symbol Jayne Mansfield, that she used to drink a pink lady before a meal.
 Subsequently, the cocktail fell out of favour with male cocktail critics, who were put off by its alleged "female" nature.
 The writer and bartender Jack Townsend speculated in his publication The Bartender's Book (1951) that the very non-threatening appearance of the pink lady may have appealed to women who did not have much experience with alcohol.
 At one point the pink lady ended up on Esquires list of the ten worst cocktails.